aptos-foundation/AIPs/aips/passkeys.md

 ### OIDB Accounts

 OIDB accounts present a unique and novel way to generate an on-chain account with an OpenID account.
-This is highly desireable as OIDB accounts are accessible across all devices with browsers.
+This is highly desirable as OIDB accounts are accessible across all devices with browsers.
 Additionally, most people have an account associated with one or more OIDC providers (e.g., Google) and are familiar with OAuth login flows.
 Lastly, recoverability is not limited to certain operating systems in the same way that passkeys are.

 On the other hand, there are tradeoffs to consider as well:

 1. There are centralization and liveness concerns both on the OIDC provider and the services that OIDB accounts require to function in a privacy preserving manner (e.g., pepper service, proving service) respectively.
-2. Unless the ephemeral secret key ($\mathsf{esk}$) associated with the OIDB account of the user is encrypted (i.e., with a password), the plaintext ephemeral secret key is still available on the browser, leaving it potentially vulnerable to a malicious actor.
-Passkey private keys, on the other hand, are stored on the device when the passkey is backed up, often encrypted or within a secure element on the device and not on the browser.
+2. Unless the ephemeral secret key ($\mathsf{esk}$) associated with the OIDB account of the user is encrypted (i.e., with a password) or is a passkey itself, the plaintext ephemeral secret key is still available on the browser, leaving it potentially vulnerable to a malicious actor (but only during its short expiration window).
+Passkey private keys, on the other hand, are stored on the device when the passkey is backed up, often within a secure element on the device and not on the browser.

 ## Specification

 ### Terminology

 - [**OIDB account**](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md): An OpenID blockchain (OIDB) account whose security and liveness is backed by an OIDC account (e.g., a Google account) rather than a secret key.
+- [**Relying party**](https://www.w3.org/TR/webauthn-3/#relying-party): The website, application, or service that the user is trying to access, which is responsible for verifying a signature from the user's passkey to ensure that the user is who they claim to be.
-- [**WebAuthn Authenticator**](https://www.w3.org/TR/webauthn-3/#authenticator): A cryptographic entity, existing in hardware or software, that can register a user with a given Relying Party and later assert possession of the registered public key credential, and optionally verify the user to the Relying Party.
+- [**WebAuthn Authenticator**](https://www.w3.org/TR/webauthn-3/#authenticator): A cryptographic entity, existing in hardware or software, that can register a user with a given relying party and later assert possession of the registered public key credential, and optionally verify the user to the relying party.

 ### Aptos Account Creation with Passkeys

-During the registration of a new WebAuthn credential, an asymmetric key (public and private key) is generated securely on that device.
-The private key associated with the WebAuthn credential can be used to derive an associated account on chain.
+During the registration of a new WebAuthn credential, an asymmetric key (i.e., a **private key** and its associateed **public key**) is generated securely on that device.
+The public key associated with the WebAuthn credential can be used to derive an associated account on chain.
+The private key, which controls the account, will be secured by the device.

 The registration process is particularly important for several reasons: